-1 2 3 4 5 6 7 8 Sr. no. Name of the project activities in Schedule Local Area (Yes/ No) Location of the project Amount spent for the project (in lakhs) Mode of Implementation Mode of Implementation Through Implementing Agency VII of the Act Direct (Yes / No) Name CSR Regn.
-No 1 Education Education Yes Lucknow, Uttar Pradesh 2.35 No Study Hall Education Foundation CSR00004810 2 Healthcare Healthcare Yes Mehsana, Gujarat 29.65 No Referral Hospital and Community health, GovernmentDepartment of Government
+1 2 3 4 5 6 7 8 Sr. no. Name of the project Item from the list of activities Local Area (Yes/ No) Location of the project Amount spent for the project Mode of Implementation Mode of Implementation Through Implementing Agency in Schedule VII of the Act (IN IAKNS) (in lakns) (in lakhs) Direct (Yes / No) Name CSR Regn.
+No 1 Education Education No Lucknow, Uttar Pradesh 5 No Study Hall Education Foundation CSR00004810 2 Skill development in polymer technology Technology incubator approved by Central Government No Pune, Maharashtra 18.10 No Entrepreneurship Development Centre CSR00000220

-- (d) Amount spent in Administrative Overheads: Nil - (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year: Rs.32 lakhs (8b+8c+8d+8e) - (g) Excess amount for set off, if any
+- (d) Amount spent in Administrative Overheads: 0.90 lakhs - (e) Amount spent on Impact Assessment, if applicable: Not Applicable - (f) Total amount spent for the Financial Year: Rs.24 lakhs (8b+8c+8d+8e) - (g) Excess amount for set off, if any

 SI.
-No. Particulars Amount (Rs./Lakhs) i Two percent of average net profit of the Company as per section 135(5) 31.82 ii Total amount spent for the Financial Year 32 iii Excess amount spent for the financial year (ii)-(i) 0.18 iv Surplus arising out of the CSR projects or programmes or activities of the previous financial years, if any. - v Amount available for set off in succeeding financial years ((iii)-(iv)) 0.18
+No. Particulars Amount (Rs./Lakhs) i Two percent of average net profit of the Company as per section 135(5) 23.49 ii Total amount spent for the Financial Year 24 iii Excess amount spent for the financial year (ii)-(i) 0.51 iv Surplus arising out of the CSR projects or programmes or activities of the previous financial years, if any. - V Amount available for set off in succeeding financial years ((iii)-(iv)) 0.51

-9. (a) Details of Unspent CSR amount for the preceding three financial years : NIL
+9. (a) Details of Unspent CSR amount for the preceding three financial years: NIL